 - 1 cup evaporated milk

-- 1 1/2 cups grated Cheddar cheese
+- 1 ½ cups grated Cheddar cheese

 - 2 cups buttery cracker crumbs

-- 6 tablespoons butter, divided (2 for skillet, the other 4 melted/divided)
+- 6 tablespoons butter divided (2 for skillet, the other 4 melted/divided)

 - Salt and pepper

-Preheat oven to 350.
-Spray or butter a 2-quart baking dish (I use a 9x9-inch square dish).
+- Preheat oven to 350.
+Butter a 2-quart baking dish (I use a 9x9-inch square dish).

-In a large skillet, melt 2 tablespoons butter, then cook the onion 5 minutes.
+- In a large skillet, melt 2 tablespoons butter, then cook the onion 5 minutes.
 Add the squash and enough water to barely cover and bring to a boil.
-Turn down to a high simmer and cook until squash is tender.
-Drain the squash and onion mixture in a colander and then mash in the colander so additional juice will drain out.
+Turn down to a simmer and cook just until squash is tender and liquid has evaporated.

+- Drain the squash and onion mixture in a colander and then gently mash in the colander (using a paper towel) so additional juice will drain out.
 Place squash and onion in a large mixing bowl.
 If you immediately see a lot of juice accumulate then put it back in the colander and drain again, then back in the bowl.
 I usually do this a couple of times.

-- Once the squash is adequately drained, add 2 tablespoons melted butter, eggs, evaporated milk, pimentos, 3/4 cup of cracker crumbs, 1 cup grated cheese, and salt and pepper.
+- Once the squash is adequately drained, add 2 tablespoons melted butter, eggs, evaporated milk, pimentos, ¾ cup of cracker crumbs, 1 cup grated cheese, and salt and pepper.
 Mix well.

-In a separate bowl or large zipper bag, mix the remaining cracker crumbs with the last 2 tablespoons melted butter.
+- In a separate bowl or large zipper bag, mix the remaining cracker crumbs with the last 2 tablespoons melted butter.